 What’s Not Included:

-- Airfare from hometown to Marsh Harbour, Abaco
+- Airfare to and from Marsh Harbour, Abaco

-- Tackle (available for sale or rental at the Club)
+- All rods, flies and tackle (available for sale or rental at the Club)

 - Gratuities for guides and staff